 We’ve heard it often: calibrate your nozzles to be sure your boom output is uniform across its entire width.
 The downside of poor uniformity is obvious: strips of over- or under-application causing problems with pest control or crop tolerance.
 A graduated cylinder held for 30 s under each nozzle is the approach of choice.
-Several electronic versions exist to make the job easier, for example the Spot On or the ATI.
+Several electronic versions exist to make the job easier, for example the Spot On.

 But there’s more to the story.
 Nozzle calibration only ensures volumetric uniformity from nozzle to nozzle.
 It serves to identify worn, plugged, or damaged nozzles, and little else.